AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md

 1. Click **[!UICONTROL Visit App Site]**.
 1. Click **[!UICONTROL Add to [!DNL Slack]]**.
-1. Follow the steps to finish the installation.&nbsp;
+1. Follow the steps to finish the installation.
 1. When the installation completes, you can access [!DNL Workfront] from [!DNL Slack], as described in the [[!UICONTROL Access [!DNL Workfront] from [!DNL Slack]]](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md#viewing-all-available-commands) section in [Access [!DNL Adobe Workfront] from [!DNL Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).